 Absurdities aside, it must be said then that logical consistency isn't the goal here, nor is a particularly thorough understanding of American slavery.
 The point is an attack rendered through sensational association.
 It is tactic meant to provoke, not to cohere.
 But that said, the more penetrating case against this is not the sort that can be marshaled through basic reasoning skills and, as a commenter once put it, a cliff-notes version of history.
 That case relies on a kind of imagination.

 One way of understanding the Antebellum South is through objective facts and statistics--the majority of people in South Carolina were enslaved, or slaves represented more wealth than any other asset in America at the onset of the Civil War.
 I employed that sort of evidence in my original case.
-But what gives the thing its texture, its weight, what brings it all alive are the words of Laura Spicer's lost husband
+But what gives the thing its texture, its weight, what brings it all alive are the words of Laura Spicer's lost husband, or Jourdan Anderson:

 There's a specific mixture of hatred and affection here, an understatement and irony undergirding the great irony (slavery in the self-styled land of the free), an intimacy that is virtually, if not surely, familial.
 You read enough primary documents of the era (I've now been doing this for two years) and you start to see a line in how people related, something that can't be summed up by simply saying, "Slavery was a denial of rights" or "Slavery was a denial of personhood."

 These are the quick, easy, and glancing statements made to put the thing in a utilitarian context.
 It is history flattened and then weaponized, an arsenal of debating points that can called upon in the war against homophobic uncles, racist Facebook friends, radical feminists, Tea Partiers, profligate meat-eaters and other people whom we do not like.